ctrlmaniac/sidebar/CONTRIBUTING.md

 # Contributing

 ## Important notes

-Please don't edit files in the `dist` subdirectory as they are generated via Gukp.
+Please don't edit files in the `dist` subdirectory as they are generated via Gulp.
 You'll find source code in the `src` subdirectory!

 ### Code style

 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already** or read the **.editorconfig** file.
-Regarding the *.editorconfig* file you should install in your favourite editor the **editorconfig** plugin.
+Regarding the _.editorconfig_ file you should install in your favourite editor the **editorconfig** plugin.
 With this plugin it is also shipped a `eslint` configuration file.
 You should install a plugin for your editor, but this is not required since it will be installed as a dev-dependency and run with gulp.

 ## Modifying the code

 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

 Test that Gulp's CLI is installed by running `gulp --version`.
 If the command isn't found, run `npm install -g gulp-cli`.
 For more information about installing Gulp, see the [getting started guide](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).

 1. Fork and clone the repo.
 2. Run `npm install` to install all dependencies (including Gulp).